samstesmi/samstesmi.github.io/index.md

 *2012-2015* &nbsp;&nbsp; B.Sc.
 (Hons) Mathematics, Uni. of Leeds

 ### This website
-The site offers an introduction to myself and my research.
-Additionally, links to publications, code, and other resources are provided.
+The site offers a summary of my research.
+Links to resources, such as publications and code, are provided alongside.